 - high temperature

-When new bone is slower to grow in the empty socket, this is termed delayed healing.
-One study suggests that this is difficult to predict unless someone has a weakened immune system.
+When new bone is slower to grow in the empty socket, it is known as delayed healing.

-Delayed healing will not necessarily require another trip to the dentist or surgeon, and may only mean that recovery will take longer.
+Delayed healing does not necessarily require another trip to the dentist or surgeon.
+It may only mean that recovery takes longer.

 Dry socket occurs when a blood clot does not develop in the empty tooth socket.
-It may also happen if a clot dislodges, and this is a common complication in people who use straws to drink.
+It may also happen if a clot dislodges, which is a common complication in people who use straws for drinking.